 The end of summer and a bumper crop of tomatoes means preservation mode is in full effect at Casa Curtis.
-If you want to store some of your tomatoes for winter, pickling is a unique idea and it’s crazy easy.
+If you want to store some of your tomatoes for winter, making pickled tomatoes is a unique idea and it’s crazy easy.
 We’ve shown you how to can tomatoes without a canner, but that doesn’t really work for cherry tomatoes, just because you’d have to peel them and they tend to turn to mush.
 We’ve also showed you how to roast tomatoes and pack them in oil.
 YUM.
 You can also freeze them, I love doing that so I can toss them onto a bowl of hot pasta anytime.
 But why not do something fun, unique, and totally giftable to make your tomatoes last after the plants are long gone?
+Let me show you how to pickle tomatoes.

 A great way to preserve and store cherry tomatoes is to pickle them.
-It sounds kinda nasty (at least I thought so at first), but I played around with it for a while and came up with an easy recipe that all my taste-testers have given mad props too.
-Learn how to pickle tomatoes with my cherry tomato pickling recipe after the jump…
+Pickled tomatoes might sound kinda nasty (at least I thought so at first), but I played around with it for a while and came up with an easy recipe that all my taste-testers have given mad props too.
+Learn how to pickle tomatoes with my cherry tomato pickling recipe below…

 Wash your tomatoes and remove the stems.